SHC-ASTRA/roverBasestation/docs/misc_scripts.md

-# Performing Development Builds
+# Misc Scripts and Commands

 > [!NOTE]
-> All scripts are intended to be run from the root directory of
+> All instructions are intended to be begin in the root directory of the
-> the r`over-Basestation-Release` repository.
+> `rover-Basestation-Release` repository.

 ## Submodule Updates